-An advanced three-man team was sent to Ft.
-Knox that was followed by a detachment of 23 soldiers that left the armory at 7:00 A.M.
-It is known that the roads were ice-covered so the trip was slow which resulted in one truck hitting a civilian’s car.
+During this time, four men were sent to Camp Williams, Wisconsin, to pick up additional equipment, while a three-man detail was sent to Fort Knox, Kentucky.
+Another detachment, on November 27, of 23 soldiers left the armory at 7:00 A.M.
+It is known that the roads were ice-covered so the trip was slow which resulted in one truck hitting a civilian’s car causing $100.00 in damage.
 No other information is available about the incident.
 The further south the convoy got the better the road conditions were.
 The soldiers spent the night at an armory in Danville, Illinois, before heading south to Ft.
 Knox arriving there sometime the next afternoon.

 During their free time during the week, the men could go to one of the three movie theaters on the outpost.
 They also sat around and talked.
 As the weather got warmer, the men tried to play baseball as often as possible in the evenings.
 At 9:00 P.M., when lights went out, most went to sleep.
 On weekends, men with passes frequently went to Louisville which was 35 miles north of the fort, while others went to Elizabethtown sixteen miles south of the fort.
 Those men still on the base used the dayroom to read since it was open until 11:00 P.M.